icemac/icemac.songbeamer/README.txt

 Supported Python version
 ========================

 Runs on Python 3.2 and 3.3 is required.
+Older Python versions are not supported.

 Running Tests
 =============